10 Years of Gaming

 From here on, we tried out one game after the other, always enjoying the huge variety of play styles and settings.

-Also, what was essentially the name of our WhatsApp group, quickly became our self proclaimed Miniature Wargaming Club: A Gentlemanly Sport!
+By the way, what was essentially the name of our WhatsApp group, quickly became our self proclaimed Miniature Wargaming Club: A Gentlemanly Sport!

 What we’ve done these 10 years